Republican Party (Northern Mariana Islands): History

+In 2000, leaders of the Republican Party of Guam and the Republican Party of American Samoa began a campaign for the Republican National Committee to recognize the CNMI Republican Party as an affiliate and give it representation on the committee.
+At the 2004 Republican National Convention, a motion was passed to grant such recognition.
+The CNMI Republican Party sent its first delegation in 2008.

 In the 2001 gubernatorial election Juan Babauta of the Republican Party won with 42.8% of the vote.
 At the legislative elections of November 1, 2003 the party won 7 out of 18 seats in the House of Representatives.

 In 2001, the conservative Covenant Party would split and form from Republican Party, becoming the main competitor for the Republicans in the CNMI up until the Covenant Party's dissolution and merger in 2013.

 In 2003, the Covenant Party managed to gain half of the seats in the CNMI House of Representatives and one-third of the senate, both of which resulted in a plurality victory over both the Republicans and the Democrats.

 In 2004, the CNMI Republican party gained recognition on the island of Tinian.

 In the 2005 Northern Mariana Islands general election, incumbent Governor Juan Babauta was defeated, receiving 26% of the vote and placing third, behind Covenant Party Candidate Benigno Fitial, who placed first, and independent candidate Heinz Hofschneider.
 The Republicans won 7 of 18 seats in the House of Representatives and 3 of 9 seats in the Senate.

 In the 2007 Northern Mariana Islands general election, the party took 12 of 20 seats in the House of Representatives, giving them a strong majority in the lower chamber.
 However, the Republicans would lose a seat in the Senate, giving the party 2 out of 9 seats in the upper chamber.

 In 2013, the governor, Eloy S. Inos, switched party affiliation from the Covenant Party to the Republican Party, thus making the governorship controlled by the Republican Party.
 This marked the final days of the Covenant Party as it officially dissolved in 2013, merging with the Republicans, leaving the GOP to remain unchallenged with the exception of independents candidates until the resurgence of the Democratic Party in 2020.

 In 2014, Senator Frank M. Borja reported that the GOP on Tinian was in disarray because most islanders were affiliated with the party.

 Before the 2020 general elections, the CNMI Republican Party was significantly stronger than the CNMI Democratic Party, which had not been represented in the legislature from 2010 to 2020, winning their last seat in the 2007 general elections.